rodrigueslara/8-week-sql-challenge/Case Study #1 - Danny's Diner/Questions and Solutions.md

 * Use **DENSE_RANK** and **WHERE** to identify the rows where the customer is already a member, ordered by the order date.
 * In the outer query, use **WHERE** since we are only interested in the first order after the customer becomes a member.
   * We will assume that, for rows where the order date is the same as the member join date, the customer became a member after ordering.
-* Had the customers ordered more than one product for their first purchase, note that we would have used **STRING_AGG** and **GROUP BY**, similar to the last question, to make the table easier to read.
+* Had the customers ordered more than one product for their first purchase, note that we would have used **STRING_AGG** and **GROUP BY**, similarly to the last question, to make the table easier to read.

 ```sql
 WITH ranked AS(